Event, programs celebrate International Women’s Day

 March is Women’s History Month and International Women’s Day annually is March 8, which was during ECU’s spring break.

-The event at the Main Campus Student Center was sponsored by the university’s Women and Gender Office, Office for Equity and Diversity, main campus library, gender studies program, Department of English and the gender studies executive board.
+The event at the Main Campus Student Center was sponsored by the university’s Women and Gender Office, Department for People Operations, Success, and Opportunity, main campus library, gender studies program, Department of English and the gender studies executive board.

 “We do a lot of different events, programming and resources for students, faculty and stuff,” said Chelsie Hargrove, director of the ECU Women and Gender Office.
 “Some people might think we are just for students, but we are for everybody.
 Our office also has an initiative where we offer free menstrual products to anybody and work with several different offices across campus.
 We also offer parenting resources, which is something we’ve been trying really hard to push more.”